Dynamical disequilibrium in dwarf galaxies: rethinking gas dynamics, rotation curves, and dark matter inference: Conclusions

 The quantitative fractions that we report -- such as the $\approx 75$~per~cent of gas mass in non-equilibrium ($|\varepsilon| > 0.2$) and the $\approx 70$~per~cent of systems at $\log_{10}(M_{200\mathrm{c}}/\mathrm{M_\odot}) = 10.75$–$11$ unsuitable for rotation-curve analysis -- should be interpreted as indicators of prevalence rather than universal numbers.
 Our $25~\mathrm{cMpc}$ box is the largest volume that simultaneously reaches the gas-mass resolution required to resolve dwarf discs with $\gtrsim 10^3$ gas particles, enabling spatially resolved midplane kinematics.
 Larger-volume, lower-resolution simulations would inevitably wash out the disequilibrium features that we measure and inject numerical noise, while higher-resolution runs in even larger boxes remain computationally prohibitive.

 A second limitation is the numerical implementation of feedback.
 While COLIBRE incorporates a self-consistent treatment of the cold and dense phases of the ISM, and an enhanced sampling of the gravitational potential, mitigating spurious baryon–DM energy transfer, hence making it an ideal choice for analyses of gas dynamics, our results will inevitably depend on the strength and coupling of feedback, hence remain model-dependent.
 Our cross-checks with the hybrid AGN feedback dual versions confirm that our main results are robust to these numerical choices: despite different calibration values and injection schemes, the nature and spatial pattern of disequilibrium are qualitatively unchanged.
 Ultimately, verifying the generality of our findings will require similarly resolved analyses in other simulation suites.
 Comparisons with recent FIRE-3 work using similar diagnostics \citep{Sands2024} further suggest that our qualitative conclusions are not simulation specific.
+Related evidence for systematic departures from equilibrium and biased circular-velocity recovery has also been reported by \citet{Jahn2023} within idealised simulations using the SMUGGLE model, indicating that these effects arise across a range of numerical implementations and modelling strategies, even outside fully cosmological contexts.
+Within the EDGE simulation suite, \citet{Rey2024} found that inner circular velocities are recovered only in a rare subset of quiescent dwarf galaxies that temporarily host well-ordered H\textsc{i} discs.
+In particular, their results reinforce our conclusions that rotation-curve–based mass estimates critically depend on the dynamical state of the gas -- which they also found tightly linked to morphology and star formation history, and that corrections for pressure gradients do not systematically improve recovery of the underlying gravitational potential.

 To summarise, once hydrodynamical equilibrium is broken, the foundational assumption required to interpret the rotation curve as a circular velocity -- or, equivalently, enclosed mass -- tracer is itself invalid, irrespective of any detailed analytic correction.
 Given the prevalence of out-of-equilibrium gas ($\approx 75 $~per~cent of the midplane gas mass out of equilibrium), the disproportionate impact in the innermost regions of galaxies, and the $\approx 70$~per~cent of systems at $\log_{10}(M_{200\mathrm{c}}/\mathrm{M_\odot}) = 10.75$–$11$ that we find to be ill-suited for rotation-curve analysis (with this fraction expected to rise at lower halo mass), it is unavoidable that at least part of the observed diversity in dwarf galaxy rotation curves reflects mistaking non-equilibrium gas dynamics for variation in dark matter structure.
 This reframes long-standing issues such as the core–cusp and rotation-curve diversity problems primarily as matters of tracer reliability, implying that steady-state mass modelling requires either stringent dynamical pre-selection or methods that explicitly incorporate time-dependent gas physics.